 We have a science curriculum which meets the requirements of the National Curriculum.
-Where cross curricular links can be clearly made science will be taught thematically and in other cases it will be taught as a discrete subject.
+Science is taught as a discrete subject but where cross curricular links can be clearly made that will happen.

-Our planning and implementation is supported by the science scheme written and published by TREDU1 but we will always seek to adapt planning and use other resources and opportunities where available, including visits, visitors, STEM ambassadors and links to Durham University.
-By doing this we seek to inspire our children and raise their aspirations and it is one part of our curriculum driver Heritage and Opportunity.
+Our science planning has been revised and sequenced to focus on the order in which knowledge, concepts and skills are developed.
+Implementation is supported by a science scheme written and published by TREDU1 but we will always seek to adapt planning and use other resources and opportunities where available.
+For example, we are the lead school in an Ogden Trust Schools Partnership and through this we have developed our sequencing of learning, our physics teaching and the range of resources that we use to support learning.
+We always seek to enhance the science curriculum through partnership work, visits, visitors, STEM ambassadors and links to Durham University.
+By doing this we seek to inspire our children and raise their aspirations as this is one part of our curriculum driver Heritage and Opportunity.
 Encouraging respect for living organisms and the environment is part of curriculum driver Values.
-We have also identified subject specific (tier 3) vocabulary that we will introduce and which children will learn and use in their spoken and written language.
+We have also identified subject specific (tier 3) vocabulary that we have introduced and which children learn and use in their spoken and written language.

 The science curriculum and sequence of lessons taught will always have an element of scientific enquiry.